-\section{Statistical counting of Gutzwiller $g$-factor}
+\subsection{Statistical counting of Gutzwiller $g$-factor}

-We perform the statistical counting of the Gutzwiller, $g$-factor $g_{ii\prime}$, numerically: In a $M=10\times 10$ square lattice of the $d$-wave boson, we randomly places $N\equiv\frac{\delta}{2}M$ bosons and keep only the configurations that satisfied the 13-site extended hard core constraint described in the main text.
-Within these valid configurations, we then count the probability $P$ of ``leagal'' hoppings for each first, second and third neighboring hopping $d_{i}^\dagger d_{i\prime}$ that do not lead to violation of the constraint afterward.
+We perform the statistical counting of the Gutzwiller $g$-factor $g_{ii\prime}$ numerically.
+In a $M=10\times 10$ square lattice for $d$-wave bosons, we randomly place $N\equiv\frac{\delta}{2}M$ bosons and keep only the configurations that satisfy the 13-site extended hard core constraint described in the main text.
+Within these valid configurations, we then count the probability $P$ of ``legal'' hoppings for each first, second, and third neighboring hopping $d_{i}^\dagger d_{i\prime}$ that do not lead to a violation of the constraint.

-This probability is closely related to the Gutzwiller $g$-factor~\cite{GutzwillerS}, excpet that it ignore details of the lowest energy states.
-Specifically, the definition of the Gutzwiller $g$-factor involves the ratio of thermal average of the hopping process $g_{ii\prime}=\ev*{d_i^\dagger d_{i\prime}}_c / \ev*{d_i^\dagger d_{i^\prime}}_0$, evaluated using low-energy states with and without the constraint (denoted by subscripts $c$ and $0$.)
-In our case, the $d^\dagger_i$ is the creation operator of local $d$-wave boson.
-Therefore, this $g$-factors should conceptually be energy and temperature dependent, especially around the scale of the interaction that induces this constraint.
+This probability is closely related to the Gutzwiller $g$-factor~\cite{Gutzwiller}, except that it ignores details of the lowest energy states.
+Specifically, the definition of the Gutzwiller $g$-factor involves the ratio of thermal average of the hopping process $g_{ii\prime}=\langle d_i^\dagger d_{i\prime}\rangle_c / \langle d_i^\dagger d_{i^\prime}\rangle_0$ evaluated using low-energy states with and without the constraint (denoted by subscripts $c$ and $0$.)
+In our case, $d^\dagger_i$ is the creation operator of local $d$-wave boson.
+Therefore, this $g$-factors should in general be energy and temperature dependent, especially around the scale of the interaction that induces this constraint.
 On the other hand, below this energy scale where the constraint is enforced, the $g$-factor should be quite energy- and temperature-independent, and thus not very sensitive to the detailed structure of the low-lying states.
 This makes such statistical counting a rather good approximation of the actual $g$-factor.
 Indeed, as shown in the main text, the resulting $g$-factor resembles the VMC calculation very well.
 This energy independence (within the scale of our low-energy Hamiltonian) also allows us to apply on an approximate ground state in our VMC calculation.

-\section{Variational Monte Carlo (VMC) calculation of Gutzwiller $g$-factor}
+\subsection{Variational Monte Carlo (VMC) calculation of Gutzwiller $g$-factor}

-Due to the extremely large many-body Hilbert space of bosonic systems, we can only afford to evaluate the Gutzwiller $g$-factor using approximate wave function.
-Luckily, as argued above, the results should be quite insensitive to this choice of approximate wave function.
-The calculation detail is shown as following:
+Due to the extremely large many-body Hilbert space of bosonic systems, we can only afford to evaluate the Gutzwiller $g$-factor using an approximate wave function.
+Luckily, as argued above, the results should be quite insensitive to the choice of wave function.